International Programmes 2022/2023

 General services and support for international students and doctoral candidates

-The students are professionally supervised by two professors, numerous guest lecturers and members of the faculty.
+The students are professionally supervised by one professor, numerous guest lecturers and members of the faculty.
 Tutors assist them in their study projects.
 In addition, students also receive support from the administration.

 ifs Internationale Filmschule Köln